mefernandez/snake-game-code-kata/README.md

 ```

 The behaviour of a snake is mostly about how it moves or where it's going to.
 I preferred
-to start with something simple, list this:
+to start with something simple, like this:
 ```java
 @Test
 public void canHeadUp() {